Judge grants Trump bid for special master in document search

 The department and Trump's lawyers are to submit by Friday a list of proposed special master candidates.

-In this case, the seized records "include medical documents, correspondence related to taxes, and accounting information," according to the judge's order.
+In this case, the seized records "include medical documents, correspondence related to taxes, and accounting information," the judge's order said.

 "As a function of Plaintiff's former position as President of the United States, the stigma associated with the subject seizure is in a league of its own," Cannon wrote.
 "A future indictment, based to any degree on property that ought to be returned, would result in reputational harm of a decidedly different order of magnitude."

-The Justice Department had argued against the appointment, saying it was unnecessary because it had already reviewed potentially privileged documents and identified a limited subset of materials that could be covered by attorney-client privilege.
+The Justice Department had argued against the appointment, saying it was unnecessary because it had already reviewed potentially privileged documents and identified a limited subset that could be covered by attorney-client privilege.

+The department had been using a separate "privilege review team" for that work, but Cannon cited at least two instances in which members of the investigative team were "exposed" to potentially privileged material, something she said raised questions about the adequacy of the process.

-The department had also said that Trump was not entitled to the return of any of the presidential records that were taken since he is no longer president and the documents therefore do not belong to him.
-And personal items that were recovered were commingled with classified information, giving them potential value as evidence, the department has said.
+The department had also said Trump was not entitled to the return of any of the presidential records that were taken since he is no longer president and the documents therefore do not belong to him.
+And personal items that were recovered were commingled with classified information, giving them potential evidentiary value, the department said.

-Though prosecutors had argued that Trump, as a former president, had no legal basis to assert executive privilege over the documents, the judge said he was entitled to raise it as a concern and allowed for the special master to look for records that might be covered by that privilege.
+Though prosecutors had argued that Trump, as a former president, had no legal basis to assert executive privilege over the documents, the judge said he was entitled to raise it as a concern and permitted the special master to look for records that might be covered by that privilege.

-"The major sticking point, I think, is that the executive privilege documents were included" in the judge's decision, said Richard Serafini, a Florida criminal defense lawyer and former Justice Department prosecutor.
-He said he expected the department to appeal the order.
+"The major sticking point, I think, is that the executive privilege documents were included" in the judge's decision, said Florida criminal defense lawyer Richard Serafini, a former Justice Department prosecutor.

-Cannon, who was nominated to the bench by Trump in 2020, had signaled in a brief order last month that she was inclined to appoint a special master and did so again during arguments last week, asking at one point, "Ultimately, what is the harm in the appointment of a special master to sort through these issues without creating undue delay?"
+Cannon, who was nominated by Trump in 2020, had signaled last month that she was inclined to appoint a special master and did so again during arguments last week, asking at one point, "Ultimately, what is the harm in the appointment of a special master to sort through these issues without creating undue delay?"

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP